1. What is accessible and inclusive yoga?

 We've also removed gender assumptions, expectations and language from our classes and studio.

-Our teachers are trained in trauma-sensitive/informed teaching.
-They are able to identify and mitigate potentially triggering environmental and physiological circumstances while leading you through your yoga practice.
+Our approach to teaching is trauma-informed.
+Our teachers are able to identify and mitigate potentially triggering environmental and physiological circumstances while leading you through your yoga practice.
 With the words they choose and the postures they offer, they create a safe space for students to calm their minds, regulate their physical responses, and thus their emotions, to hopefully regain a feeling of safety within their bodies.
 We've also removed gender assumptions, expectations and language from our classes and studio.

 3. Why aren't your classes labeled beginner, intermediate, advanced?
 How do I know which class to take?